University Pain and Spine Center

 They also use nerve conduction studies and electromyography (EMG) to check for signs of nerve damage.

 The best way to relieve venous disease-related pain is to address the underlying condition.
-The team at the University Pain Medicine Center might collaborate with a vascular health specialist to provide treatments like sclerotherapy or endovenous laser treatment to close weak and damaged veins.
+The team at the University Pain and Spine Center might collaborate with a vascular health specialist to provide treatments like sclerotherapy or endovenous laser treatment to close weak and damaged veins.

 Depending on your condition, they might also recommend physical therapy or nerve pain treatments like nerve blocks, radiofrequency ablation, or spinal cord stimulation to reduce your pain.

 You don’t have to live with venous disease-related pain.
-Call University Pain Medicine Center or make an appointment online today.
+Call University Pain and Spine Center or make an appointment online today.